marcoklein/impromat/ROADMAP.md

 - [ ] Allow editing notes with markdown editor
 - [ ] Allow editing workshop content with a markdown editor

+## Testing

+- [ ] Add a test that starts with version 1 deployment and then mmigrates to most recent version to verify all database builds

 ## Infrastructure

 - Unattended Upgrades like https://dokku.com/docs/getting-started/upgrading/?h=update
+- [ ] Backup of database before deployment + regular backups